element-hq/element-web/docs/config.md

       and may be removed at any time without notice.
 Defaults to `https://call.element.io`.
    - `use_exclusively`: A boolean specifying whether Element Call should be used exclusively as the only VoIP stack in the app, removing the ability to start legacy 1:1 calls or Jitsi calls.
 Defaults to `false`.
+   - `participant_limit`: The maximum number of users who can join a call; if this number is exceeded, the user will not be able to join a given call.

 ## Bug reporting